Celebrating Female-Owned Social Ventures For International Women’s Day by a Social Enterprise Gifting Supplier

 On the 8th of March, the world celebrates International Women’s Day, a day designed to recognise women’s achievements and promote diversity, inclusivity, and equality.
+As a social enterprise gifting supplier, and female founded company, we are also celebrating this special day.
 The theme this year is #BreakTheBias – exploring how we can break the bias and level the playing field within our communities, workplaces, schools, and colleges.
 We work with so many inspiring female-run social ventures and each one is dedicated to helping a social or environmental cause – from equal education and employment opportunities to fighting food waste or supporting their local community.
+Behind our sustainable gift boxes and hampers are many female founders.
 In this blog post, we take a look at the stories behind these social ventures and the inspiring female founders who are paving the way for us all.

 Based in Northern Ireland, Refuge Chocolate makes luxurious, ethically-sourced chocolate products from the finest Belgian chocolate.
 Founded by Tara Mullan in 2017, this amazing social enterprise exists to help give people a brighter future through their support of Flourish NI – an anti-human trafficking organisation that Tara volunteers for.
 This charity aims to provide long-term, tailored support to survivors of human trafficking and help them to overcome their trauma and rebuild their lives.